yildirimspace/chatbot-app/readme.md

 ```

 ## Step 3 — Launch the Streamlit Application
-This loads the UI branded for The Maple Protocol
+This loads the UI branded for The Maple Protocol.
 ```bash
 streamlit run frontend/app.py
 ```